Synlestes selysi

 commonly known as a forest needle.

 It is endemic to eastern New South Wales and eastern Queensland, where it inhabits streams.

 Synlestes selysi is a large to very large damselfly, coloured a metallic green-black with pale markings.
 It perches with its wings partially or fully outspread.

+Etymology

+The genus name Synlestes is derived from the Greek σύν (syn, "together"), combined with Lestes, a genus name derived from the Greek λῃστής (lēstēs, "robber").

+In 1917, Robin Tillyard named this species selysi, an eponym honouring Michel Edmond de Sélys Longchamps (1813–1900), a Belgian scientist widely regarded as the leading authority on dragonflies and damselflies.